jdineen123/facerecognition/README.md

 # facerecognition
-Face Recognition with MLP for Binomial Classification.
+Face Recognition with MLP for Binary Classification.

 -Uses Geitgey's python wrappers of Dlib for feature extraction from images. (https://github.com/ageitgey/face_recognition)